-The rules of saving face apply.
-In some circumstances, the staff will accept your tip with a nervous smile simply to avoid a potential confrontation or uncomfortable interaction while returning your money.
-They may not be able to speak enough English to explain why they are returning your money.
+In some circumstances, the staff will accept your tip with a nervous smile in order to save face and avoid confrontation, or you will have an uncomfortable interaction while they return your money.
+It's also possible they may not be able to speak enough English to explain why they are returning your money.

-Tipping in Japan without a good reason (or doing it the wrong way) could come across as crass or rude.
-There are only a few exceptions for when you should tip (e.g., you're giving a "gift" to a friend as reimbursement for an exceptional experience paid for by them).
+Tipping in Japan without a good reason, or doing it the wrong way, could come across as crass or rude and there are only a few times when a tip might be appropriate.

 Japanese culture values respect, hard work, and dignity.
 Because of this, good service is expected and therefore, it's not necessary to "reward" that good service with additional money.
 Leaving a tip can also be considered disrespectful because it implies that the person you're tipping does not make a liveable wage and needs the extra money.

 Although tipping is sometimes acceptable in upscale Western hotels, most of the hotel staff that you encounter are trained to politely refuse tips and tokens of gratuity.
 Never insist that someone accept your tip, because it may be forbidden as a condition of employment and will only result in you forcing the hotel staff into an uncomfortable situation.

 When in Japan, you can check the bill to see if a service charge has been added, which will usually be between 10 and 15 percent.
 If you don't see a charge, it's still not recommended you tip since giving someone additional money can insinuate that you don't believe they earn a fair wage.
 If you decide to tip, sometimes the staff will panic and run down the street to catch you and return the money, thinking perhaps you absentmindedly left it on the table.
 Part of that misunderstanding might be due to the fact that quite a few restaurants require patrons to pay up front with the host or hostess, instead of at the table.